ZachWatkins/wordpress-plugin-name/README.md

 ## Code Standards, Guidelines, and Conventions

 There are many ways to learn programming and rigid documentation requirements can seem daunting for beginners.
-If you are a beginner, I am excited that you are here and I hope you learn something from what you find here.
-While not a requirement to write functional code, the additional steps required to learn and implement best practices for documentation is worthwhile for both personal and professional projects.
+If you are a beginner, I am excited that you are here and I hope you learn something from what you find.
+While not a requirement to write functional code, learning and implementing best practices for coding and documentation is worthwhile for both personal and professional projects.

 "WordPress is a big project with thousands of contributors.
 It’s important that best practices are followed so that the codebase is consistent and readable, and changes are easy to find and read, whether the code is five days old or five years old.
 What follows are a series of best practices to help keep WordPress code clean and well documented for years to come."
 View more: <https://developer.wordpress.org/coding-standards/>